angular/angular-cli/docs/design/ngConfig.md

 ## Fallback

 There should be two `.angular-cli.json` files; one for the project and a general one.
-The general one should contain information that can be useful when scaffolding new apps, or informations about the user.
+The general one should contain information that can be useful when scaffolding new apps, or information about the user.

 The project `.angular-cli.json` goes into the project root.
 The global configuration should live at `$HOME/.angular-cli.json`.